AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 title: "Dataset info"
 permalink: /datasetinfo/
 layout: home
+summary: "Information about data usage, data and labeling"
 ---
 ### Data Usage
 By **registering** in the challenge, each team agrees (1) to use the data provided only in the